oduwsdl/archivenow/README.rst

 Configure a new archive (adding/removing archives)
 ---------
-Adding a new archive is simply as adding a handler file in the folder "handlers".
-For example, if I want to add a new archive named "My Archive", I would create a file "ma_handler.py" and store in the folder "handlers".
-The "ma" will be the archive identiflier.
-For example, to push a web page (e.g., www.cnn.com) to this archive through the Python code, I should write ">>>archivenow.push("www.cnn.com","ma")".
-In the file "ma_handler.py", the class name must be "MA_handlar".
+Adding a new archive is as simple as adding a handler file in the folder "handlers".
+For example, if I want to add a new archive named "My Archive", I would create a file "ma_handler.py" and store it in the folder "handlers".
+The "ma" will be the archive identifier, so to push a web page (e.g., www.cnn.com) to this archive through the Python code, I should write ">>>archivenow.push("www.cnn.com","ma")".
+In the file "ma_handler.py", the name of the class must be "MA_handler".
 This class must have at least one function called "push" which has one argument.
-It might be useful to how other *_handler.py organized.
+It might be helpful to see how other "*_handler.py" organized.